MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 > - Inventory data can be exported once per day and downloaded as many times as needed.
 > - The following columns were added to inventory with the upgrade to Cloud Updates, but are not currently included when exporting data: *Cloud Update Status*, *Update Status*, and *Wave*.
 > - Inventory does not support alternative methods for data export.

+## Inventory cleanup

+Devices will send a heartbeat once a day to the inventory.
+If a device hasn't sent a heartbeat in the last 30 days, the device will be removed from the inventory.
+If the device comes back online and sends a heartbeat, the device will be added to the inventory again.
+You can extend this from 30 days by going to **Settings** in the navigation pane.

 ## Missing or duplicate devices